reactivesw/product/docs/admin_requirement.md

 ### 2.3 Create product

+1. new product should match the rules described in 2.1 and 2.2.

 ### 2.4 Delete product

+1. use product id and version to delete product, if version not match, can not success.

 ### 2.5 Update product

+1. when update a product, update it's stagged information, when change the publish status to true, copy the stagged information into current information.

 ### 2.6 Get product detail information

+1. use product id to get detail information.

 ### 2.7 Get all product